 Also in alfalfa and peanuts.

-One of the worst agricultural weeds in corn and sugar beet in North America, strongly competes for light and water with the crop and releases allelochemicals that reduce growth and emergence of neighboring plants.
+One of the worst agricultural weeds in corn, soybeans and sugar beet in North America, strongly competes for light and water with the crop and releases allelochemicals that reduce growth and emergence of neighboring plants.
 A. theophrasti causes high yield losses and interferes with harvesting.
-Herbicides applied in sugar beet do not control velvet leaf.
-The weed has again been introduced into Western Europe probably via contaminated inter cropping seeds from Eastern Europe.
+The weed has again been introduced into Western Europe probably via contaminated inter crop seeds from Eastern Europe.

-Small populations, and young plants are easy to control by hand pulling, before flower production.
-Cultivation in row crops is effective if controlled late in the season, before seed pod production.
+Small populations, and individual young plants are easy to control by hand pulling, before flower production.
+Cultivation of row crops is effective if controlled late in the season, before seed pod production.
 Close mowing is effective if mowed prior to seed production.